implexa/implexa/memory-bank/activeContext.md

 - Added methods for executing read-only operations, mutable operations, and transactions
 - Created transaction-specific methods for compatibility with existing code
 - Updated all manager structs to use the `ConnectionManager` instead of direct connection references
+- Refactored the `PartManagementManager` to use the `ConnectionManager` for all database operations
+- Updated the test code to use the new approach

 ### 4. Benefits Achieved
 - Eliminated multiple mutable borrow issues through interior mutability